+Glaucoma is optic nerve damage due to high eye pressure for you (each individual is different and what qualifies as high differs for each individual).
 Lowering of intraocular pressure (IOP) is vital to glaucoma treatment.
 There are other risk factors as well.
-IOP varies during a 24-hr period and with position.
+IOP levels vary during a 24-hr period and with position.
 Higher fluctuation and higher peak IOP is correlated with worsening vision loss.

-Following all measurements over time to check for progression of disease.
+Your eye doctor will also monitor all measurements over time to check for progression of disease.

 There are many types of glaucoma.
 The two main types include primary open angle glaucoma and angle closure or narrow angle glaucoma.
 Other types of glaucoma include: congenital, traumatic, pseudoexfoliation, and pigmentary/pigment dispersion syndrome.